unusualfor/advanced-kubernetes/README.md

 ### Learning Outcomes
 By the end of this course, you will be able to:
 - Use Helm to package, deploy, and manage applications
-- Configure Multus for multi-network support in Kubernetes
+- Deploy a Kubernetes operator and handle its custom resources to actionate its reconciliation loop
 - Monitor and observe clusters using telemetry tools (Prometheus, Grafana)
 - Deploy and manage Istio for traffic management, security, and observability
-- Work confidently with k0s on major Linux distributions and WSL2

 ### Course Structure
 The course is divided into modules, each focusing on a key advanced concept: